DeepakBadarinath/ML_Algos_from_scratch/README.md

 # ML_Algos_from_scratch
-A few ML algos implemented from scratch
+A few ML algos implemented from scratch and compared on randomly generated data